How Queen Completed Their Masterpiece ‘A Night at the Opera’

 While drummer Roger Taylor delivered the tongue-in-cheek hard rock of "I'm in Love With My Car," bassist John Deacon confirmed his role as Queen's secret weapon with the Top 10 single, "You're My Best Friend."
 Taking all their efforts in unison, it's no great stretch to assert that no other rock group, short of the Beatles, ever comprised such uniquely and individually talented songwriters/players within their ranks.

 When A Night at the Opera was in the can, Queen and EMI could boast it was the most expensive album ever made to the critics who assembled for an advance listening party at London's Roundhouse.
-By then, the six-minute-long "Bohemian Rhapsody" was, against all reasonable radio precedence, already shooting up the charts toward No. 1, to be followed by other singles from Queen's new album over the ensuing months, as the band hit the road.
+By then, the six-minute-long "Bohemian Rhapsody" was, against all reasonable radio precedence, already shooting up the charts toward No. 1.
+That was followed by other singles from Queen's new album over the ensuing months, as the band hit the road.

-The year would bring a sequel of sorts with A Day at the Races.
-But Queen's fifth LP would typically buck expectations with a new suite of wildly diverse songs, never aping the experiments that preceded them so much as seeking to keep the roller coaster ride going with brand new ideas.
+The year brought a sequel of sorts with A Day at the Races.
+But Queen's fifth LP typically bucked expectations with a new suite of wildly diverse songs, never aping the experiments that preceded them so much as seeking to keep the roller coaster ride going with brand new ideas.
 This M.O. would indeed dominate much of Queen's ensuing, continually remarkable career, but A Night of the Opera would always stand as their grandest career benchmark, and deservedly so.